 At times when you're having serious symptoms, your doctor might recommend bowel rest to help your intestines repair.
 You may not eat or drink at all during this time.
 Or you'll consume a special liquid.
 You can get nutrients through a feeding tube in your stomach or small intestine, or through an IV.
 It can take a few days to a few weeks.
 You could do it at home or in the hospital.

-Most people with Crohn’s need surgery at some point.
+Up to 75% of those with Crohn’s need surgery at some point.
 Your doctor may remove part of your bowel to treat your symptoms when medication isn't helping.
 Or they might do surgery to repair complications like blockages and fistulas.

 Your doctor may take out part of your small or large intestine.
 Or they might remove your colon and rectum altogether.

 If that happens, they create a permanent opening in your abdomen, called a stoma.
 It's connected to the end of your small intestine.
 An ostomy pouch attaches to it on the outside.
 Your poop now flows through the stoma into the bag.